Jan-Michael Williams: HFX Wanderers

 Williams signed with HFX Wanderers on 10 January 2019.
 He was named the first ever captain of the squad, and made his debut against Pacific FC in the club's inaugural match on 28 April 2019.
 Williams suffered injury problems as the season went on, and partway through the season backup Christian Oxner took as the number one.
 He went on to make twelve league appearances that season and three in the Canadian Championship.
 Williams retired at the end of the season, but was hired on with the club as a goalkeeping coach.

-On August 11, 2020 after an injury to Oxner, HFX announced Williams would come out of retirement temporarily to serve as back-up to Jason Beaulieu during the 2020 Canadian Premier League season.
+On 11 August 2020, after an injury to Oxner, HFX announced Williams would come out of retirement temporarily to serve as back-up to Jason Beaulieu during the 2020 Canadian Premier League season.

 International career

 Williams was selected as the second-choice goalkeeper for T&T at the 2001 FIFA Under 17 World Championship.
 He was also part of the 2003 Under-23 squad.

-Williams was selected as Trinidad's number 1 for the 2007 CONCACAF Gold Cup where he played against El Salvador, Guatemala and United States.
+Williams was selected as the Trinidad and Tobago senior national team's number 1 for the 2007 CONCACAF Gold Cup where he played against El Salvador, Guatemala and United States.

 Coaching career

-On 10 December 2019, Williams retired and was appointed as the new goalkeeper coach for HFX Wanderers.
+On 10 December 2019, Williams retired from playing and was appointed as the new goalkeeper coach for HFX Wanderers.